learn-co-curriculum/precollege-intro-software-engineering-track/day-04/lectures/loops/LECTURE.md

 ##For Loops

 For loops are like a mini .each.
-You won't use them too much but just to walk through what's happening.
+You won't use them too much, but it's good to know what's going on in case you see one and it never hurts to have one extra tool in your toolbelt.
 The key to using a for loop is that you can only use it with a collection (we already know about the most common type of collection we use in Ruby -- arrays!!).

 ```
   for candy_type in ["sour patch kids", "m&ms", "snickers", "gummi worms"]